jack-pappas/fsharp-logic-examples/readme.md

   3. Double-click 'LongRunning', then check the box labeled *Exclude these categories*.
   4. Click the *Tests* tab on left side of the NUnit GUI window and press the 'Run' button.

+There are a few important points to note when implementing new test cases:
+  - NUnit only accepts parameterized tests on primitive types.
+To compare sophisticated values, we have to put them into arrays and use indices as test parameters.
+  - FsUnit uses type test to implement its DSL.
+Type inference doesn't work on this DSL, so make sure that two compared values belong to the same type.
+  - FsUnit and the library have some clashed constraints, namely `True` and `False`.
+To create tests correctly, one might need to use detailed type annotation such as `formula<fol>.True` and `formula<fol>.False` for literals in first-order logic.
+  - A few slow tests are put into `LongRunning` category.
+These aren't recommended for normal development -- they're in place solely to validate the ported code on release.

+---

-### Interesting changes from OCaml to F# ###
+### Notable differences between the OCaml and F# code ###

-- OCaml exceptions changed to F# `'T option`.

-    This only works sometimes -- when the exception doesn't return any (useful) information.
-When the exception does return information, it's necessary to use `Choice<_,_>`.
-Also, changing functions to use `'T option` or `Choice<_,_>` instead of exceptions can also alter their type signatures, which can cause the code to suddenly fail to compile.
-- Preprocessors i.e. [camlp4 / camlp5](http://caml.inria.fr/pub/docs/tutorial-camlp4/tutorial004.html) don't exist in F#.
-Since F# does not support the OCaml French-style \<\< quotation \>\>, the parser will be explicitly invoked.
-As such the use of default_parser and default_printer does not appear in the F# code.
+- In a few places, errors are handled using the `Option` type instead of exceptions.
+This is because:
+  - Exceptions in F#/.NET are much slower than in OCaml
+  - Recursive functions which throw and/or catch exceptions don't play nicely with type inference (in both F# and OCaml); the output type of such functions cannot be unified, so it will always be shown as a generic parameter (e.g., `'b`) instead of the true output type of the function (e.g., `int` or `bool`).
+These functions also make it *extremely* difficult to locate the source of an error.

+- Preprocessors such as [camlp4 / camlp5](http://caml.inria.fr/pub/docs/tutorial-camlp4/tutorial004.html) don't exist for F#.
+The original OCaml code for the book uses `camlp5` quotations (`<<` and `>>`) to transparently call the parsing functions for formula and term strings.
+Our F# code adds explicit calls to the parsing functions; as such, no uses of `default_parser` and `default_printer` appear in the F# code.

+    Examples:

         // OCaml:
         <<x + 3 * y>>;;
         // F#:
         parse_exp "x + 3 * y";;

         // OCaml:
         <<p ==> q <=> r /\ s \/ (t <=> ~ ~u /\ v)>>;;
         // F#:
         parse_prop_formula "p ==> q <=> r /\ s \/ (t <=> ~ ~u /\ v)";;

 - Duplicated names are avoided.
 Since OCaml shadows names and F# does not allow duplicate names, any function name causing a duplicate name error will have the name appended with an increasing sequential number.

          // OCaml:
          let a = ...;; let a = ...;; let a = ...;;